tandonravi/RTandon.github.io/_pages/researches.md

 </div>
 <br/>

-Project2: Neutral ensemble search on off-line quantization
+Project 2: Neutral ensemble search on off-line quantization
 ===========================================================
 * Problem Statement: How to search and compress a model without losing accuracy
 * Solution: By training a accuracy predictor to directly measure different quantized model and using evolution method to select the highest predicted model, we can finally evaluate and get the best performance model: